1. Setting up a foreign subsidiary has, historically, been the most common way of expanding a business overseas.

 One option when expanding to new countries is to set up a foreign subsidiary.
 This option provides numerous advantages, including being able to take advantage of local opportunities and participate in more business activities.
 However, there are also significant disadvantages in setting up a foreign subsidiary.

-Understanding the pros and cons of setting up a foreign subsidiary is important so that you can make an informed decision about whether to establish the subsidiary, or to use an alternative, such as a global Professional Employer Organization or ‘global PEO‘.
+Understanding the pros and cons of setting up a foreign subsidiary is important so that you can make an informed decision about whether to establish the subsidiary, or to use an alternative business structure, such as a global Professional Employer Organization or ‘global PEO‘.